Bajiio/IOTProject/README.md

 # Usage:

 ## Don't forget to change the folder path where result pictures are written (end of pictureAnalysis.py) and were the upload script retrieve the picture to send to s3
-Download file, unzip and start s3upload.py
+Download file, unzip, update yours aws cli credentials and change your bucket name in s3upload.py.
+Then you can start s3upload.py

 To test if a picture is recognized by rekognition, you can use .... script this way : `python testImage.py <path to img to test here>`
 You can disable logs in s3Upload.py by deleting the "cmd" part.